 SSIS Slowly Changing Dimension Type 2 (SCD 2): If you want to maintain the historical data of a column, then mark them as Historical attributes.
-If your Dimension table members (or Columns) marked as Historical attributes, then it will maintain the current record.
+If your Dimension table members (or Columns) are marked as Historical attributes, then it will maintain the current record.
 And on top of that, it will create a new record with changing details.
 In real-time, the type of change provided by this SCD 2 or SSIS Slowly Changing Dimension Type 2 is beneficial.
 For example, if we want to maintain the Employee’s previous and current city or Employee’s prior department and current department, then we can mark these columns as Historical attributes.
 Before we step into the example, let us see the data inside our Employees Dimension table.

-If you observe the above screenshot, the Department Name of the EmployeId (253022876) is different from original value.
+If you observe the above screenshot, the Department Name of the EmployeId (253022876) is different from the original value.
 It has changed from ‘Marketing’ to ‘Sales,’ and We have a new record with EmployeId 253022870.
 Our task is to insert the new record and update the Department Name of the second record.

 SSIS Slowly Changing Dimension Type 2 example

-STEP 1: Open BIDS and Drag and drop the data flow task from the toolbox to control flow and name it as SSIS Slowly Changing Dimension Type 2.
+STEP 1: Open BIDS and Drag and drop the data flow task from the toolbox to control flow and name it SSIS Slowly Changing Dimension Type 2.

 Double click on it will open the data flow tab.

 STEP 2: Drag and drop OLE DB Source, Slowly Changing Dimension from SSIS toolbox to data flow region

 STEP 3: Double click on the OLE DB source in the data flow region.
 It will open the connection manager settings and provides space to write our statement.
 Here we are using the already created OLE DB Connection Manager and EmployeSource table as the Source table.
 If you find any difficulty in configures, please refer to OLE DB Source.